Edkamb/APM_24/index.md

 ## Venue and Registration
-The workshop will be held at the Department of Mathematics of the University of Turin, located at the center of the beautiful Univeristy of Turin:
+The workshop will be held at the Department of Mathematics of the University of Turin, located at the center of the beautiful city of Turin:

 Palazzo Campana
 Via Carlo Alberto, 10